pushpad/pushpad-php/README.md

   'image_url' => "https://example.com/assets/image.png", # optional, an image to display in the notification content
   'ttl' => 604800, # optional, drop the notification after this number of seconds if a device is offline 'require_interaction' => true, # optional, prevent Chrome on desktop from automatically closing the notification after a few seconds
-  'urgent' => false, # optional, enable this option only for time-sensitive alerts (e.g. incoming phone call) 'custom_data' => "123", # optional, a string that is passed as an argument to action button callbacks
+  'silent' => false, # optional, enable this option if you want a mute notification without any sound 'urgent' => false, # optional, enable this option only for time-sensitive alerts (e.g. incoming phone call) 'custom_data' => "123", # optional, a string that is passed as an argument to action button callbacks
   # optional, add some action buttons to the notification